 TUC’S Joint Program: A Unique BlendIn 2002, Touro University California (TUC) introduced a new type of program: a blended education that prepared a physician assistant (PA) with a public health perspective.
 By integrating coursework, students are able to earn two degrees simultaneously, and with less coursework than if they pursued the degrees separately.
 The students in the Joint Program meet the same requirements for completion of the MPH degree as students seeking the stand-alone MPH degree, and differ only in how they meet those requirements.
-The credits from six PA courses and one of the clinical rotations apply towards the Master of Public Health (MPH) degree, and three of the Public Health courses apply towards the Master of Science in PA Studies (MSPAS) degree.
+The credits from six PA courses and one of the clinical rotations apply towards the Master of Public Health (MPH) degree, and four of the Public Health courses apply towards the Master of Science in PA Studies (MSPAS) degree.
 This overlapping structure distinguishes the Joint Program from other PA programs with MPH options, where the two courses of study are pursued independently.
 Physician Assistant courses counting towards the Public Health degree:

 - Ethics for Health Professionals/PA Profession and Practice

 - Clinical Medicine II